MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-intro.md

 [!INCLUDE [Requirements for analysts](../includes/analyst-requirements.md)]

+## Power BI dashboards

+Workplace Analytics includes the following Power BI dashboards for visually analyzing data in Power BI.
+Select one to see more details about it and to view an interactive demo.

 >[!Note]
 >The dashboards are currently only available in English and will only work with data generated from the English version of Workplace Analytics.
 Before running the required queries, confirm or change the browser language to **en-us** in the app's URL: <https://workplaceanalytics.office.com/en-us/Home/>

-Workplace Analytics includes the following Power BI dashboards for visually analyzing data in Power BI.
-Select one to see more details about it and to view an interactive demo.

 | &nbsp; | &nbsp; |
 |------|-------|